6 Places to Eat in Havana

 1. El Cocinero

-Complete with an open air rooftop patio, El Cocinero has an excellent atmosphere.
+Complete with an open-air rooftop patio, El Cocinero has an excellent atmosphere and is one of the best restaurants in Havana, Cuba.
 Built in an old peanut oil factory, the building is completely unique.
 There are two main spaces, the rooftop and the interior.
 Each spot has their own menu.
 The interior dining is fancier, while an evening on the rooftop is more relaxed.

 Related: Things to Know About Cuba